Security Testing for Mobile E-Commerce Apps: Best Practices

 Commit to Safety: Optimize Mobile E-commerce App Now!

-Mit Thakkar is the Marketing Head at KiwiQA, a leading software testing company dedicated to helping the testing industry thrive through his extensive experience and expertise.
-With a passion for promoting excellence in software testing, Mit leverages his in-depth knowledge to devise innovative marketing strategies that showcase KiwiQA's capabilities and empower businesses worldwide.
+Mit Thakkar is the Marketing Head at KiwiQA, a leading software testing company dedicated to helping the testing industry thrive.
+With a passion for promoting excellence in software testing, Mit devises strategies to showcase KiwiQA’s capabilities and empower businesses worldwide.